Hanbury Brown and Twiss effect: Quantum interpretation

 Fano's explanation nicely illustrates the necessity of considering two-particle amplitudes, which are not as intuitive as the more familiar single-particle amplitudes used to interpret most interference effects.
 This may help to explain why some physicists in the 1950s had difficulty accepting the Hanbury Brown and Twiss result.
 But the quantum approach is more than just a fancy way to reproduce the classical result: if the photons are replaced by identical fermions such as electrons, the antisymmetry of wave functions under exchange of particles renders the interference destructive, leading to zero joint detection probability for small detector separations.
-This effect is referred to as antibunching of fermions [Henny, 1999].
-The above treatment also explains photon antibunching [Kimble, 1977]: if the source consists of a single atom, which can only emit one photon at a time, simultaneous detection in two closely spaced detectors is clearly impossible.
+This effect is referred to as antibunching of fermions.
+The above treatment also explains photon antibunching: if the source consists of a single atom, which can only emit one photon at a time, simultaneous detection in two closely spaced detectors is clearly impossible.
 Antibunching, whether of bosons or of fermions, has no classical wave analog.

 From the point of view of the field of quantum optics, the HBT effect was important to lead physicists (among them Roy J. Glauber and Leonard Mandel) to apply quantum electrodynamics to new situations, many of which had never been experimentally studied, and in which classical and quantum predictions differ.